breitburg/KaiUIng/docs/usage.md

 </div>
 ```

-For more details, refer to the [CheckboxListItem documentation](docs/components/CheckboxListItem.md).

 ### DateSelector

 The `DateSelector` component is used to display a date selector.
 It can be used as follows: